 The World Employment Confederation-Europe regularly engages in research projects with external partners to further explore the evolution of labour markets and the role of the private employment industry in the changing world of work.

 Much of this research work is conducted through the EU Sectoral Social Dialogue for Temporary Agency Work.
-Every two years, the World Employment Confederation-Europe and UNI Europa – the recognised social partners representing employers’ and workers’ organisations respectively – focus on a different theme that further deepens knowledge on the sector.
+Every three years, the World Employment Confederation-Europe and UNI Europa – the recognised social partners representing employers’ and workers’ organisations respectively – focus on a different theme that further deepens knowledge on the sector.

 Topics covered so far include: